The Coaching Website Guide

-If $129 feels pricey for a pdf (that you’ll have to print or read on a screen, yuk), then I hear you.
+If $129 feels pricey for a stinkin’ pdf (that you’ll have to print or read on a screen too.
+Yuk!), then …

 But consider this …

-If you jump in blind and create a website that doesn’t work, you’ll spend $1500 to $5000 and struggle for months (years for some folks) before having the courage to stop, rethink, and then start over.
+If you jump in blind and create a website that doesn’t work, you’ll spend $1500 to $5000 and struggle for months (years for some) before having the courage to stop, rethink, and start over.

-Or worse, throw in the towel and give up on your dreams.
+Or worse, throw in the towel and give up on your coaching business dreams.